evoagile/julia_repo_setup.jl/docs/src/julia_2nd_lang/setup_github_env.md

 ```

-The problem to Gentoo packcage manager to install is slow upgrade speed for Julia.
+The problem to Gentoo package manager to install is slow upgrade speed for Julia.
 In this time, latest stable version version of Julia in the
 [official site](https://julialang.org/downloads/) is 1.9.2 but Gentoo still has
 1.8.5 as the latest.